-Based on the findings made so far on the Community Service Hub innovation project, SWITCH has decided to continue investing in the development of the new business division Digital Solutions and Consulting Services.
+Based on the findings made so far on the Community Service Hub innovation project, SWITCH has decided to continue investing in the development of the new business division Digital Solutions and Coordination.
 Marco Dütsch has been in charge of the development work since 1 May this year.
 SWITCH caught up with him to talk about his plans.

 Marco Dütsch: I’ve settled in very well, thanks – not least because everyone here at SWITCH has been very supportive and made me feel welcome.
 It has also been very interesting to learn about all the things that SWITCH is involved in, and to see just how much pooled expertise there is within the foundation.